SeNSE-lab/RatWhiskerGeometry/README.md

 Supplemental Table 1 is a master dataset containing all the data used in the paper.

-Supplemental Table 2 is identical to Table 5 in the paper.
+Supplemental Table 2 is identical to Table 5 in the paper, re-formatted for readibility.